 - Graduate Record Examination (GRE) scores (Not required for Executive and Professional MA).
 This exam must have been taken within the last five years.
 LSAT scores may be substituted.
 GRE scores are not required for an applicant whose baccalaureate degree is from a non-English language institution.
 IWP’s institutional code is 5474.
 See the GRE website more information about the exam.

 - Three recommendation forms.
-For the regular Master of Arts programs, the three forms needed are: Academic Recommendation, Academic or Professional Recommendation, and a Character Recommendation.
-For the Executive and Professional Master of Arts programs, please submit two professional recommendations from recent supervisors verifying candidacy requirements and qualifying credentials and one character recommendation.
-Recommendation forms are available in the on-line application (and paper based application packet) and may not be substituted with other forms or letters.
+For the traditional Master of Arts programs, the three forms needed are: Academic Recommendation, Academic or Professional Recommendation, and a Character Recommendation.
+These forms are sent automatically to your recommenders upon completion of your on-line application.
+For the Executive and Professional Master of Arts programs, two professional recommendations from recent supervisors verifying candidacy requirements and qualifying credentials and one character recommendation are required.
+Recommendation forms are available in the on-line application and may not be substituted with other forms or letters.
 Individuals writing letters on your behalf should have known you for at least one year.
 The Academic Recommendation should be one of your current or former professors, while the Character Recommendation cannot be from a family member.

 - $100 non-refundable application fee.
 The fee must be paid in U.S. currency or check, international money order, or an international checkin U.S. funds drawn on a bank in the United States.
 The application fee is waived for those attending open houses, making scheduled private visits, or meeting with IWP personnel at graduate school fairs.